Arco Iris (band): Santaolalla's departure and restart in the U.S.

 But that year would also prove to be the end for Gustavo Santaolalla as frontman, he would leave to create a new band, Soluna.
 Following Santaolalla's departure, Arco Iris would recruit Ignacio Elisavetsky in guitar and Mario Cortes in keyboards.

 In 1977 they released their latest LP album Los Elementales.
 Without Santaolalla's exotic folk and electric influences, this album clearly has a different feel from previous Arco Iris records.
 It is much more of a jazz-rock work, and this would be the road the band would embark upon from that point on.
 The album was seen as a disappointment to those that were looking for the old Arco Iris sound, for it became a well received one among progressive rockers.
 It would also be the band's final 'classic' period release as well as the end of their career as a visible and "popular" musical group.

 In 1978, the members of Arco Iris left for the United States, to live in a cabin in the western US state of California.
 There they shifted their career to one of jazz, and also new-age music.
 In that vein the band has made several albums, including 1980's Cóndor and 1981's Faisán azul which was released in Argentina in 1986.
 But they also have worked alongside musicians such as Herbie Hancock, Lalo Schifrin and Chester Thompson, among others, as a supporting group.

 Ara and Danais continued to make music and release albums beyond 1981, including Peace pipes, In Memoriam and Peace Will Save the Rainbow, all in English.
 Danais (or Dana), died in 2003.

 Meanwhile, Gustavo Santaolalla kicked off his solo career in 1982 with his debut album Santaolalla, which once again proved he was ahead of the curve.
 The album featured a sound that was far more lively, rocking, and frivolous, which predicted the New Democracy Sound that would explode in 1983 and 1984 and eventually lead to the Argentine Invasion overseas.

-In fact Santaolalla would help make "Rock En Español" massively popular beyond Argentina, and then go on to great things in Hollywood movie making in the United States music industry, as well as become one of the great producers of the current period.
-Which proves that Arco Iris is not only a historically significant group of the 1970s Argentine rock movement for what they did to the sound of Argentine rock, but considering that the members of Arco Iris went on to contribute in the musical development in many other nations, they also have laid a stake as one of the most important music groups from Argentina in the last 40 years.
+In fact Santaolalla would help make "Rock En Español" popular beyond Argentina, and then go on to great things in Hollywood movie making in the United States music industry, as well as become one of the great producers of the current period.
+Which proves that Arco Iris is not only a historically significant group of the 1970s Argentine rock movement, but considering that the members of Arco Iris went on to contribute in the musical development in other nations, they also have laid a stake as one of the most important music groups from Argentina in the last 40 years.